AdobeDocs/commerce-learn.en/help/graphql-rest/getting-started-graphql.md

 ---
 # Learn GraphQL

-For this multi-page tutorial below is a video that encompasses the entire topic that can be viewed prior to reading the accompanying pages.
-Feel free to watch it before digging into the content however, you can just skip and get right into it.
+For this multi-page tutorial, you can watch a video that encompasses the entire topic that can be viewed before continuing to the accompanying pages.
+Feel free to watch it before digging into the content however, you can skip and get right into it.

 ## Who is this video for?